 The matter is complicated further if multiple people with different roles need to use the dashboard.
 Users will have different priorities for the information they need to be able to see at a glance.

-For this, you’ll want a dashboard that allows users to personalize what information is presented to them at login.
+For this, you’ll want a real-time dashboard that allows users to personalize what information is presented to them at login.
 That way, its functionality matches their role.

 The Importance of Data Relevance

 The way your dashboard presents your data will influence how meaningful it is at a glance.
 That’s why it’s such a crucial step to get right.

 This can prove particularly challenging when you need to compare different types of data analytics (e.g. qualitative and quantitative, static and dynamic).

 Choosing the wrong type of visualization, or simply defaulting to whatever charts you’ve used before, could lead to misinterpretation and confusion.
 It also can make your organization look outdated or behind your competition.